 Six steps to shaping dinner rolls.
 In photo 1, a round of dough is on a wood board.
 In photo 2, the dough is cut into 3 pieces.
 In photo 3, the dough is cut in various pieces.
 In photo 4, a woman's hands are shaping the dough into a ball.
 In photo 5, the hands are pinching the bottom of the roll.
 In photo 6, a hand is smoothing the roll on the wood board.

-3. Working one piece of dough at a time, stretch the dough, tucking the ends at the bottom.
+Punch the dough & divide it into 15-16 rolls.
+Working one piece of dough at a time, stretch the dough, tucking the ends at the bottom.
 Turn the dough a quarter after each stretch, shaping until you have a smooth ball.
+Then, pinch the bottom where the ends meet until they’re nice and sealed.
+Lastly, place the roll seam-side down.
+Form your hand into a C-shape, and roll the dough in a circle until the roll is round and the bottom is sealed.
+Repeat with the rest of the dough.

 Don’t worry if the size of the rolls aren’t perfect – just do your best!
 If you do want rolls that are the same size, just weigh the dough on a scale and divide the weight by 15 or 16 (depending on how many rolls you want).
 Then, cut the rolls, weighing each piece to make sure they’re even.
 (For example, my dough came out to 915 grams, so I cut 15 rolls that were 61 grams each.)